mleone18/hello_world/README.md

 *by Gödel's incompleteness theorem, you can't answer every question in the universe

 My name is Faisal it ryhmes with basil.

+If you examine his name closely, Faisal's first and last name contain the same letters...illuminati.

 'The world is giving you answers each day.
 Learn to listen'